Skip to main content

 "Come with me, Didi."
 Bondita took Sampoorna by her hand by the jheel.

 Aniruddha knocked over a vase as he stormed into the study.
 In frustration and anger, he flung his arm at it and walked over to the freshly placed flowers with his shoes.
 Koeli came running at the sound of the vase breaking into pieces and stopped at the threshold as Aniruddha shut the door in her face.
 He couldn't tell what he was more disappointed with, his inability to look after Sampoorna the way Debaditya expected or Nikhil's silence.
 He always saw Nikhil as a reflection of himself.
 Until now.
-He had on more than one occasion seen Nikhil care for Sampoorna.
+He had, on more than one occasion, seen Nikhil care for Sampoorna.
 Although it disturbed him at first, as he always saw her as Debaditya's wife, Aniruddha had slowly begun to accept that this could lead to a better life for Sampoorna.
 But he was not sure anymore.
 Seeing what Sampoorna was going through, Nikhil remained quiet.
 He was in no way a reflection of Aniruddha.
 Aniruddha sat down on the couch and inhaled.
 He remembered when the entire village was against Bondita setting up the school.
 He just couldn't take it.
 Was it because of the fact that he knew who she was?
 No. It was because he couldn't see the wrong that this girl was standing up against, defeating her cause.
 He closed his eyes.

 Bondita let the water from the mug wash away the sindoor from Sampoorna's head.
 She looked grim.
-Bondita wiped her tears away hiding from Sampoorna's glance.
+Bondita wiped her tears away, hiding from Sampoorna's glance.
 Then she took the Gamcha to wipe off her wet hair.

 "Don't worry, Didi."
-She said hugging Sampoorna from behind.
+She said, hugging Sampoorna from behind.
 "Everything will be fine."

-"You will get wet Bondita."
+"You will get wet, Bondita."
 Sampoorna reminded her rather monotonously.
 She didn't move away.

-"No Bondita."
+"No, Bondita."
 She shook her head.
 "I can't… " she sighed.
 "Zamindar Babu…"

 "It's my house too.
 You can stay."
 Bondita was firm.
 "Barrister Babu won't forgive me if I leave you at the hut alone after all this.
 Come with me.
 I have told Koeli Didi to set up one of the rooms on the ground floor for you."

 Aniruddha's eyes fell on the coconut phone.
 He picked it up and slowly began to untangle its rope.
 He needed to calm down.
 He couldn't force Nikhil to be who he was not.
-He couldn't make him believe neither in destiny nor in love.
+He couldn't make him believe in either destiny or in love.
 He stared at the coconut phone in his hand with a longing smile.
-Even if Aniruddha didn't know Bondita was the same girl those years ago, he would have perhaps still chosen her over everyone else.
+Even if Aniruddha didn't know Bondita was the same girl from those years ago, he would have perhaps still chosen her over everyone else.
 She was like the shadow of his soul.
 Their thoughts synced without trying.
 For the first time in his life, he had believed in destiny.
 The thought scared him.
-He had feared to admit it to himself that when he wanted to bring her home the very moment he had found her letter, the safest excuse he found for himself was her education.
+He had feared to admit to himself that when he wanted to bring her home, the very moment he had found her letter, the safest excuse he found for himself was her education.
 He wasn't scared to admit it today, that even if he met Bondita, like the stranger he was to her, and knew her slowly the way he did, he would have fallen for her like he did.
 He had wanted her back in his life and home at any cost.
 Yet he was afraid to say it out loud in words then.
-What if Bondita, being the self-esteemed woman that she was, misunderstood his intentions?
+What if Bondita, being the self-esteeming woman that she was, misunderstood his intentions?
 This fear lurked in him as did the fear of stealing away her growing years, chaining her to the marriage, and throttling her dreams.
-Today, as he confirmed how dedicated they both were towards the dream, he didn't fear admitting his feelings at least to himself.
+Today, as he confirmed how dedicated they both were towards the dream, he didn't fear admitting his feelings, at least to himself.
 He kept the coconut phone down.
 Somehow, it was perhaps his fault that he expected something similar from the way he had observed Nikhil.
 Aniruddha looked up as Batuk knocked on his study room door.

 Bondita walked into Nikhil's room as he started packing things.